 For simplicity, consider the very simple model in the four variables $S^p, U^p$ and $S^c, U^c$, which denote schooling and unobservable endowments respectively for parents and child, while $\epsilon^p, \:\epsilon^c$ are exogenous errors and assume that

-This model says that a child's education depends on her own endowment and her parents' education, and in turn the child's endowment depends on her parents' schooling and endowment.
+The first equation says that the child's endowment depends on parents' schooling and endowment while the second says that a child's education depends on her own endowment and on her parents' education.
 Under this model the observed association between $S^p$ and $S^c$ is partly due to the effect of endowment on schooling within each generation combined with the transmission effect from $U^p$ to $U^c$.
 Thus the stronger the endowment transmission effect the weaker the scope of education policy.
-One could substitute from equation \eqref{eq2} into \eqref{eq1} to get the reduced form equation
+If we substitute from equation \eqref{eq2} into \eqref{eq1} we get the reduced form equation

 which requires controlling only for parents' endowment.
-Three main approaches in this direction have been pursued. \citet{BehRos} take differences between subjects with twin mothers, having adjusted for assortative mating in order to control for differences between education of fathers; \citet{Plug} uses data on adoptees under the assumption that there should be no endowment transmission, although, as noted by \citet{survey}, association may be induced by selective placement of adoptees.
-Finally, \citet{BlaDevKje} analyze a dataset where differences in parent's education was exogenously induced by reforms in municipal schooling laws which they used as an instrument.
+Three main approaches in this direction have been pursued. \citet{BehRos} study differences between subjects with twin mothers, having adjusted for assortative mating in order to control for differences between education of fathers; \citet{Plug} uses data on adoptees under the assumption that there should be no endowment transmission, although, as noted by \citet{survey}, association may be induced by selective placement of adoptees. \citet{BlaDevKje} analyze a dataset where differences in parent's education was exogenously induced by reforms in municipal schooling laws which may be treated as an instrumental variable.
 For a critical assessment see \cite{survey} who apply the three methods to a single data set and show that they produce conflicting results.

-Alternatively one could estimate equation \eqref{eq1} in isolation, which requires controlling only for the child's endowment.
 By fitting a much more complex version of \eqref{eq1}, Cameron and Heckman (1998) address the issue of how the family background affects the probability of transition from one grade of education to the next.
 Though their model resembles (\ref{eq1}) the heterogeneity is assumed independent from the observed covariates, so it could be interpreted as the component of $U^c$ which is not determined by family background.

 The variable $U^p$, named {\em family endowment}, is essentially identified by the variables it affects, so it is meant to capture the family environment in which children grow up.
 It is in principle a cross classification of various characteristics of the family, but in practice it turns out to be naturally ordered in a scale of `quality'.
 The child's unobservable $U^c$ is identified mainly through cognitive and non-cognitive test scores, so it is not to be interpreted as strictly reflecting an individual intrinsic endowment; it is rather a mixture of this and other unobservables like motivation and acquired knowledge useful for schooling advancement.